Kemar Roofe scores extra-time winner to send Rangers through to Europa League semi-finals at expense of nine-man Braga

-Rangers reach the Europa League semi-finals after a convincing 3-1 win (3-2 on aggregate) over nine-man Braga after extra-time.
+Rangers reached the Europa League semi-finals after a convincing 3-1 extra-time win (3-2 on aggregate) over nine-man Braga.

-Two goals from James Tavernier in the first half, the second being a penalty, put the hosts in front, but David Carmo’s header in the 82nd minute ensured the game would go to extra-time.
+Two goals from James Tavernier in the first half, the second from the penalty spot, put the hosts in front, but David Carmo’s header in the 82nd minute ensured the game would go to extra-time.

 Ad

-Kemar Roofe, who had a goal disallowed earlier in the game, proved the hero as he tapped into the net in the 102nd minute to ensure it would be a memorable night at Ibrox.
+Kemar Roofe, who had two goals disallowed, proved the hero as he tapped into the net in the 101st minute to ensure it would be a memorable night for the hosts and their supporters at Ibrox.

 Rangers dominated the first half and Tavernier had the ball in the net just 70 seconds into the game.
 Borna Barisic’s cross from the left flank was flicked on by Joe Aribo to the right-back at the far post to slot away.